Logo preload

 • Newly established jobs

-• Jobs that are performed infrequently
+• Jobs performed infrequently

 2. Break the job into smaller steps.